1961 Jaguar XK-E

 You’d definitely look stylish driving one of these full-size roadsters, but building and owning your own at 1:8 scale gives a new opportunity to enjoy an extreme level of detail.
 Let your imagination take you for a ride…

-Materials: body and chassis made from zamak metal, ABS components, rubber tyres and replica leather upholstery.
+- Materials: body and chassis made from zamak metal, ABS components, rubber tires and replica leather upholstery.

 This model is supplied pre-painted.